iotaledger/tips/text/0028-ed25519-validation/0028-ed25519-validation.md

 1. [8][S]B = [8]R + [8][k]A'
 2. [S]B = R + [k]A'

-Each honestly generated signature following RFC 8032 satisfies the second, cofactor-less equation and thus, also the first equation.
+Each honestly generated signature following RFC 8032 satisfies the second, cofactorless equation and thus, also the first equation.
 However, the opposite is not true: There are solutions only satisfying the first but not the latter.<br> This ambiguity in RFC 8032 has led to the current situation in which different implementations rely on different verification equations.

+Ed25519 also supports batch signature verification, which allows verifying several signatures in a single step, much faster than verifying signatures one-by-one.
+Correspondingly, there are also two alternative verification equations for the batch verification: cofactored and cofactorless.
+However, only cofactored verifications, single and batch, are compatible with each other.
+All other combinations are inconsistent and can lead to false positives or false negatives (see [Chalkias et al. 2020](https://eprint.iacr.org/2020/1244), Section 3.2).

-In order to be consistent with batched verification, the group equation [8][S]B = [8]R + [8][k]A' _must_ be used for validations instead of [S]B = R + [k]A'.
+Thus, in order to allow batch signature verification and its faster performance in IOTA nodes, the cofactored version _must_ be used for validation, i.e. the group equation [8][S]B = [8]R + [8][k]A' for the single verification.

 ## Malleability